kruziikinc/KruziikInterviewChallenge/README.md

 You can continuously push your in-progress code to your branch.
 The submission will be accepted only once you have pushed the code with the following message in your last commit : "Final commit - <your name> - challenge submission".

+#### Note: Any push or changes in the 'main' branch or 'test backup' branch will be considered as disqualification.